tomstafford/psy6422/docs/index.md

 PSY6422 Data Analysis and Visualisation is part of the [MSc in Psychological Research Methods with Data Science](https://www.sheffield.ac.uk/psychology/prospectivepg/masters/data-science) taught at The University of Sheffield by [Tom Stafford](http://tomstafford.staff.shef.ac.uk/).
 See here for more on the different courses which offer [data science, at the University of Sheffield](notes.html#data-science-sheffield)

 :::: {.info}
-*Autumn 2024: Updates coming soon for next semester.
+*Autumn 2024: These pages now updated for the 2024-25 session.
 If you find any inconsistencies please let me know.
 Check out the showcases from previous years: [class of 2021 showcase](class-of-2021.html), [class of 2022 showcase](class-of-2022.html), [class of 2023 showcase](class-of-2023.html), [class of 2024 showcase](class-of-2024.html)*
 ::::

 ## Motivation